Our DJ is the DisCO Journey

 Each step helps participating DisCOs clarify their values, methodologies and governance.
 The Journey also strengthens ties between DisCOs and informs the direction of the overall DisCO project through continued community input.

 Emergent DisCOs are encouraged to contact DisCO.coop for support when starting the Journey.
-More resources will be created to facilitate each step along with each DisCO's progress, and their outputs will be publicly documented.
+More resources are being created to facilitate each step along with each DisCO's progress, and their outputs will be publicly documented.

 The DisCO Journey is sequential.
 Each step unlocks possibilities for each participating DisCO.
 Although the basic steps are the same for each DisCO, their interpretation will differ.
 The DisCO Journey is designed to encourage creativity and fresh ideas, and serves to build trust between the participating DisCOs.
 Connections made along the Journey will inform the evolution of DisCO and its upcoming tech.
 The DisCO CAT will award a PawPrint at completion of each step.